Vinegar has been used as a disinfectant for centuries, but it seems that how vinegar kills bacteria is often a mystery.

-- Bleach doesn’t remove mildew stains and odours like vinegar does.
-Bleach only masks the odour of mildew, not the root cause of it.
+- Bleach doesn’t remove mildew stains and odors like vinegar does.
+Bleach only masks the odor of mildew, not the root cause of it.

 - Bleach is harder on wood and fabrics than vinegar.
 According to the USDA, bleach can ruin wood finishes and dye laundry items.

-- Bleach is safer to use than vinegar around kids and pets because it doesn’t have an overwhelming odour as vinegar does.
+- Bleach is safer to use than vinegar around kids and pets because it doesn’t have an overwhelming odor as vinegar does.

 - Vinegar doesn’t need to be rinsed like bleach does so it is easier and faster to use.